nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 |Task number|Refers to the index of the task in the task list|
 |Event number|Refers to the index of the event in the event list|

-*You may view your task list and event list using the `print task` and `print events` feature respectively.
+*You may view your task list and event list using the `print tasks` and `print events` feature respectively.

 ## Quick Start